Trump v. New York: Background

 Article One, section 2, clause 3 of the United States Constitution directs the population be enumerated at least once every ten years and the resulting counts used to set the number of members from each state in the House of Representatives and, by extension, in the Electoral College.

 During the debates surrounding the Fourteenth Amendment to the United States Constitution, "many members of Congress urged that only citizens or voters should be counted in determining congressional representation, insisting that foreigners who had arrived in America should not count for purposes of apportioning representatives to Congress."
 After seven months of debate, this language was not adopted.

-The 2020 Census is considered to have become a highly politicized event under President Trump.
+The 2020 census is considered to have become a highly politicized event under President Trump.
 Trump ran on a platform to reduce the number of illegal immigrants in the United States.
-As preparations for the Census approached, the Department of Commerce, which manages the United States Census Bureau, announced its intention to reintroduce a question on the Census asking about one's immigration status within the Census' "short form" which would be sent to all households.
-The Department's intentions of this question were unclear, and many states, cities, and advocacy groups feared the question would lead some immigrants, including those with legal status in the country, to not answer the Census, undercounting populations and affecting government representation and federal funding over the next decade.
+As preparations for the census approached, the Department of Commerce, which manages the United States Census Bureau, announced its intention to reintroduce a question on the census asking about one's immigration status within the census's "short form" which would be sent to all households.
+The Department's intentions of this question were unclear, and many states, cities, and advocacy groups feared the question would lead some immigrants, including those with legal status in the country, to not answer the census, undercounting populations and affecting government representation and federal funding over the next decade.
 These states and other groups sued, and in the Supreme Court case Department of Commerce v.
 New York, the Court ruled in June 2019 that the rationale provided by the Commerce Department was arbitrary and capricious, and forbid the Department from including the question unless they could provide a better explanation.
 The Department opted not to include the question on the final forms that went out.